dallaylaen/potracheno/README.md

 Lots of them.
 This product is still under heavy development, see TODO.

+Please see file `help/config.md` for configuration & troubleshooting options.

 # COPYRIGHT AND LICENSE

 Copyright 2016 [Konstantin S. Uvarin](https://github.com/dallaylaen).